digotill/Survivor-Coursework-Project/README.md

 ## 🙏 Acknowledgments

 - Special thanks to [DaFluffyPotato](https://github.com/DaFluffyPotato) for some of the code used in this project
-  - Particle system implementation
+  - Spark system implementation
   - Grass system implementation
 - Inspiration drawn from various top-down survival games
-- Thanks to the pygame and OpenGL communities for their excellent libraries and documentation
+- Thanks to the Pygame and OpenGL communities for their excellent libraries and documentation